Dynamic neighbors: a proposal of a tool to characterize phase transitions: Systems, order parameters, simulation details, and dynamic neighbors

-To perform the simulations, we first used the Lubachevsky--Stillinger algorithm~\cite{lubachevsky} to obtain systems with a certain packing fraction $\phi$ numerically.
-Then we used a molecular dynamics algorithm with hard-spheres~\cite{sigurgeirsson} to evolve the system, both written in Julia~\cite{bezanson2017julia}.
+We begin by pointing out that while the concepts discussed in this work can be applied to hard particles of any shape, degree of polydispersity, space dimensionality, and confinement, our focus will be on systems composed of monodisperse hard disks, spheres, and a binary mixture engineered to impede crystallization.

-It is common to define an order parameter $\Psi_n$ that compares the orientational symmetry of the system to one with $n$-fold symmetry.
-In the $2$-dimensional case $n = 6$ is typically used to compare the system with a perfect triangular arrangement and observe at what density there is a jump of this parameter.
-In the general case, the order parameter $n$ is defined as:
+We investigate the following systems: (i) 2D monodisperse disks, (ii) a binary mixture of disks with radii of 1 and $\sqrt{2} \approx 1.4$, in a ratio of 2:1, and (iii) 3D monodisperse spheres.
+To minimize the size effects, periodic boundary conditions are applied across all cases.
+Specifically, we employ a total of 10044 disks for the 2D scenarios and 2048 spheres for the 3D scenario.
+As is customary, we define the packing fraction, $\phi$, as the ratio of occupied volume to total volume.
+Note that during the paper, to make the figures easier to read, we plot most of the times in blueish colors the results corresponding to $2$-dimensional systems and reddish colors to $3$-dimensional systems unless otherwise stated.
+We also put vertical dashed lines at packing fractions corresponding to the fluid-solid transition in $3$D, fluid-hexatic, and hexatic-solid transitions in $2$D.

-where $Z_{i}$ is the number of neighbors of the particle $i$, and $\theta_{ij}$ is the angle formed by the segment that joins the particles $i$ and $j$ with the horizontal axis.
-A similar definition is used for the $3$-dimensional systems~\cite{torquato2010jammed}.
-This definition of the order parameter does not restrict what is considered a neighbor of the particle $i$.
+Our simulations utilize the Lubachevsky–Stillinger algorithm~\cite{lubachevsky} to compress the systems until reaching a target packing fraction ($\phi$).
+Subsequently, we employ a molecular dynamics algorithm~\cite{sigurgeirsson} to evolve the system.
+Both codes are written in Julia~\cite{bezanson2017julia}.
+To maintain a constant temperature, we employ the velocity rescale algorithm~\cite{bussi2007canonical} in the initial step.
+In the subsequent step, we sample from the microcanonical ensemble.